Maximum Heart Rate Calculator

 Why should I know my maximum heart rate

-Your maximum heart rate could help you exercise more effectively.
+Your maximum heart rate could help you exercise more efficiently.
 During interval training, for instance, it is useful to know in which pulse zone your heart benefits the most from exercise.
 Read more.

 It is also clinically relevant to find the right maximum heart rate to detect hidden cardiovacular disease during an exercise stress test.
 Read more.